ritua2/IPT/bug-patterns/Bug_Collection/MPI/Bug7/README.md

 ### Instructions

 Requirements:
-1. Intel compiler
+1. Intel compiler and an MPI implementation, Intel MPI is valid

 or

-2. gcc and an MPI implementation (MPI, OpenMPI)
+2. gcc and an MPI implementation (mpich, OpenMPI)

 #### Compile: